css tweaks

 Plan your visit

-Cut + Paste is a free exhibition located in the Manby Gallery on the ground floor of the Francis Crick Institute.
+Cut + Paste was a free exhibition located in the Manby Gallery on the ground floor of the Francis Crick Institute.

-There is level access throughout the exhibition.
+There is level access throughout the exhibition space.
 Seating of various heights is positioned throughout the exhibition.

 Full information on facilities, accessible resources, and accessible events and tours can be found on the Cut + Paste access information page.